ThisIsNoahEvans/prescriptions/README.md

 4. **Delete Prescriptions**:
    - Click "Delete" on any prescription card to remove it

-## Email Notifications (Firebase Functions)
+## Email Notifications (Firebase Extension)

 The app includes automatic email notifications when prescriptions need to be reordered.
-This uses Firebase Cloud Functions.
+This uses the [Firebase Extension `firestore-send-email`](https://firebase.google.com/docs/extensions/official/firestore-send-email) to send emails.

-### Setup Firebase Functions
+### Setup

 1. **Install Firebase CLI** (if not already installed):
 ```bash